 The Medical Therapy Program (MTP) is part of California Children's Services (CCS) which is a department within Stanislaus County Public Health at the Health Services Agency.
-California Children's Services is a statewide program that arranges, directs, and pays for medical care and rehabilitation for children to young adults (ages 0-21 years old) within the guidelines of state regulations.
-The Medical Therapy Program is a specialized outpatient program in the public school setting that provides physical therapy (PT), occupational therapy (OT), and medical therapy conference services for children and young adults with disabling conditions.
+California Children's Services is a statewide program that arranges, directs, and pays for medical care and rehabilitation for children to young adults (ages 0 - 21 years old) within the guidelines of state regulations.
+The Medical Therapy Program is a specialized outpatient rehabilitation program in the public school setting that provides occupational therapy (OT), physical therapy (PT), and medical therapy conference services for children and young adults with disabling conditions.
 Generally, these conditions include neurological or musculoskeletal disorders.